 The allowance is usually paid immediately after parental leave benefit.
 It is paid until the youngest child reaches the age of 3 or moves into subsidised day care.
-The allowance is paid to the parent who is staying home with the children, or if the minder of the child is someone else than the parent, the allowance is paid to one of the parents or directly to the minder.
+The allowance is paid to the parent who is staying home with the children, or if the minder of the child is someone else than the parent, the allowance is paid to one of the parents.